joseavr/cheat-sheets/Rust/Rust Intro.md

 - It is very hard to write safe programs

 ## Ownership
-What is Ownership?
-- Data has single owner (who can manipulate this single data)
-- Immutable aliases allowed
-- Mutation only has 1 reference

 ### **Rules**:
 - Each `value` has a `variable` that is its owner